quicwg/multipath/draft-ietf-quic-multipath.md

 associated with the old path.
 Multipath requires several changes to that mechanism:

-  *  Allow simultaneous transmission of non-probing frames on multiple paths.
+  *  Allow simultaneous transmission of non-probing packets on multiple paths.
-  *  Continue using an existing path even if non-probing frames have been received on another path.
+  *  Continue using an existing path even if non-probing packets have been received on another path.
   *  Manage the removal of paths that have been abandoned.